Stihl 090 Chainsaw Overview with Reviews, Basic Specs, and Version Details

 Prices also vary depending on the cosmetic condition of the saw, as many chainsaw shops are looking for a nice display model to hang up in their stores.

 The average price on eBay at the time of writing is around $1000 for a working 090 in average cosmetic condition.
-However, there is not always a whole lot of buying options.
+However, there are not always many buying options.

-Besides eBay, Facebook Marketplace or Craiglist are good places to look.
-I’ve seen one or two in my local area over the past year or so.
+Besides eBay, Facebook Marketplace and Craigslist are good places to look.
+We’ve seen one or two in my local area over the past year or so.

-And beyond that, the 100,000 member Stihl Chainsaw Facebook Group is the next best place to ask if anyone is selling.
-There are plenty of owners in there, and you never know when someone will be ready to send theirs to a new home.
+Beyond that, the 100,000-member Stihl Chainsaw Facebook Group is the next best place to ask if anyone is selling.
+Plenty of owners are in there, and you never know when someone will be ready to send theirs to a new home.

 Stihl 090 parts can be found: